RGBCube/site/site/dump/build-systems/no-gnulib.md

 I hope Uutils coreutils & Uutils findutils and so on achieves near perfect compliance so I do not need to serve GNU tools to my users.

+> Also, keep in mind that it doesn't have to be Rust.
+I would also welcome the
+> GNU people fixing up their shitty build tooling & making their software behave
+> correctly.
+But that isn't happening any time soon, so we are starting from
+> scratch & fixing (quite) a few itches on the way.

 Read more about this on the
 [Sortix wiki.](https://gitlab.com/sortix/sortix/-/wikis/Gnulib)